wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 **Diigo** - Auto-submit bookmark to your account.

 **Facebook** - Autopost to your profile, business page, community page, or Facebook group page.
 Ability to attach your blogpost to Facebook post.
+Ability to make "Image" posts.

 **Google+** (*with third party library*) - Autopost to your profile or business page.
 Ability to attach your blogpost to Google+ post.
+Ability to make "Image" posts.

 **LinkedIn** - Autopost to your account.
 Ability to attach your blogpost to LinkedIn post.
 Autopost to LinkedIn Company pages (*with third party library*)